Communities of Practice Tools that Your Team Will Love

 It is difficult to keep track of each process plus the knowledge transfers between members.

-Thankfully, there are various tools that leaders and members can use for communication, collaboration, knowledge repository and distribution, and task management to help monitor the progress of the community in attaining the goals and maintaining momentum.
+Thankfully, there are various tools that leaders and members can use for communication, collaboration, knowledge repository and distribution, and task management to help monitor the progress of the community in attaining goals and maintaining momentum.

 Communities of Practice Tools for Communication